 Until now, in the domestic practice, only one parameter, raw fiber, was used to estimate the content of SU in rations.
 The term "Raw cellulose"Is a generalizing for all carbohydrates that make up the structure of the plant cell.

-Naturally, understanding the nature of the effect of fiber on the digestive processes in the gastrointestinal tract of the animal also have a generalized character, despite the fact that carbohydrates are very different in their composition from the physical, chemical and biological properties of the SU.
+Naturally, understanding the nature of the effect of fiber on the digestive processes in the gastrointestinal tract of the animal also has a generalized character, despite the fact that carbohydrates are very different in their composition from the physical, chemical and biological properties of the SU.

 In other words, the use of raw fiber alone to evaluate the nutritional properties of vegetable feed does not ensure a balanced diet.